Profile

 LLM Application Development

 Roles focused on building applications powered by LLMs.
 The work spans RAG pipelines, autonomous agents, multi-agent systems, prompt engineering, and vector database integration.
-LangChain and similar frameworks anchor the toolkit.
-The core AI-native developer profile, oriented around shipping LLM-powered features rather than training new models.
+LangChain and similar frameworks are the core tools.
+The core AI-native developer profile, aimed at shipping LLM-powered features rather than training new models.

 RAG SystemsAI AgentsVector Search ApplicationsLLM-Powered Products